In U.S. Mainland and Canada

 Traditional and Roth IRAs are similar in that both provide tax-deferred growth on earnings.
 Depending on your age and income, a Traditional IRA allows tax-deductible contributions, however, distributions are taxable.
 On the other hand, Roth IRA contributions are made after taxes and allow for tax-free distributions as long as the account is 5 years old and you’re at least 59½ years old.

 Tax-deferred means all earnings in your IRA are not taxed (until withdrawn).
 Therefore, all of your money remains invested so that it can continue to generate additional earnings.
 Tax-deductible means you can deduct your IRA contribution off the top of your income, thus allowing you to pay less income tax in the year of your contribution.
 Contributions may be tax-deductible depending on whether you are covered by an employer’s retirement plan and your income level.
+We recommend that you speak with your Tax Advisor.

 Yes.
 To avoid the 20% withholding and/or current income taxes, it is highly recommended that you do exactly that.
 Your money will continue to grow tax-deferred.
 However, situations may vary.
 Please consult your tax advisor before rolling your monies into an IRA.